Easy Rustic Apple Galette (Free-Form Apple Pie)

-Whenever I think about my passion for food, I can’t help but remember my late grandma Jesusita, who instilled that love in me.
+Whenever I think about my passion for food, I canโt help but remember my late grandma Jesusita, who instilled that love in me.
 One of the timeless techniques she passed down is the art of creating free-form tarts with fruit and a sweet crust.
-Itโs a dessert I still cherish making to this day, carrying on her tradition and savoring the memories with every bite.
+This apple galette recipe is my way of carrying on her tradition โ simple, rustic, and filled with love.

 Ingredients & Substitutions